-A party not represented by an attorney may choose to designate e-mail address(es) for service.
+A party not represented by an attorney is required to designate a primary e-mail address for service unless excused pursuant to Florida Rule of General Practice and Judicial Administration 2.516(b)(1)(D).
 A primary and up to two secondary e-mail addresses can be designated.
 If you do so and the other party is represented by an attorney or has also designated e-mail address(es) for service, e-mail will be the exclusive means of service.